What is Sustainable Investing?

 Environmental investments closely examine the way a company considers non-renewable resources, climate, and the move toward clean energy.

 The social aspect of sustainable investing looks at causes that consider human rights and diversity concerns.
-They include topics like gender equality and support for underprivileged people.
+They include topics like gender equality and support for underprivileged communities.

 The governance aspect of sustainable investing looks to companies that promote business ethics, as well as trust, transparency, and compliance in the marketplace.
 They are companies that perhaps make ethical business practices one of their top priorities.
 In such companies, ethics are a central focus, and profits are not the central theme of their corporation or institution.